Data Standards Advisory Committee, Meeting Minutes

 He noted that if we look at the number of customers who enter the bank flow, we’re seeing a 33% increase in connection success rate with app-to-app flows when compared to other authentication methods.
 Having app-to-app flows is crucial to creating the best possible world class system.

 He noted in the banking space, every major institution that he could find already has fingerprint and face ID so it may not necessarily be a huge step to incorporate it into the standards.
-This will vary by sector, so we need flexibility and work in the energy space.

 He noted that in his view the Australian standards are quite prescriptive, and he respects the rationale behind that.
 Looking at the UK, they have an option to offer it for a first choice for consumers.
 The idea of a ‘waterfall authentication” where app-to-app is possible that we allow for participants to offer that to consumers.
 When it is not available, it falls back to an OTP authentication.
 This is not the only way to do it, but we want to have it as an option.